 An accessible entry system connects to an automatic door opener for a touchless entry experience.
 Buildings built in the past 30 or so years typically have an automatic door opener in compliance with the Americans with Disabilities Act of 1990.
 Automatic door openers were initially meant for those who use wheelchairs or have mobility issues to seamlessly enter and exit buildings.

-Benefits of video door entry systems
+Benefits of door entry systems with video

 The top three benefits of choosing a video IP intercom as your door entry system include: